The Windrush scandal, which broke in April 2018, saw the UK government apologise for deportation threats made to Commonwealth citizens' children.

 The Windrush Compensation Scheme was established in April 2019.
 By the end of March 2020, 1,275 had applied for financial compensation, with 60 people receiving payments totalling £363,000.

-A separate taskforce aimed to give individuals correct documentation, with over 12,000 receiving it or citizenship since April 2018.
+A separate taskforce was established to give individuals correct documentation, with more than 12,000 receiving it or citizenship since April 2018.

 How have the government's actions been received?

-Wendy Williams, the author of the inquiry report, has warned there is a "grave risk" of similar failings happening again if the government fails to implement its recommendations.
+Inquiry report author, Wendy Williams, has warned there is a "grave risk" of similar failings happening again if the government fails to implement its recommendations.

 Campaigners have also criticised the speed at which the compensation scheme has been rolled out, as well as the size of the payments.